 Pack Weighing and How to Avoid Scams

-When purchasing booster packs, many sellers will disclose the weight of the pack in the grams.
-The reason why buyers are interested in knowing the weight of a booster pack is that we have available data suggesting the likelihood of opening holographic cards across dozens of sets (however not all booster packs can be accurately weighed).
+When purchasing booster packs, many sellers will disclose the weight of the pack in grams.
+The reason why buyers are interested in knowing the weight of a booster pack is that we have available data suggesting the likelihood of opening holographic cards across dozens of sets (however, not all booster packs can be accurately weighed).

 Of course, buyers are often more interested in purchasing packs that are most likely to yield holographic cards, but these sellers will often ask for a premium above the average market price of these packs.